 A computer-based program of instruction in basic algebra including arithmetic and decimals, fractions, the real number line, factoring, solutions to linear and quadratic equations, graphs of linear and quadratic functions, expressions with rational exponents, algebraic functions, exponential functions, and inequalities.
-This course is limited to students placed therein by the Mathematics Department.
+Open only to students with math placement of level 1 or 2.
 2 credits.